BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

 * The body of the message is sent as the raw text contained in the message.
 This makes TextMessage the simplest message to process!

-* The value of the field 'hjb.header.jmsclass' is
+* The value of the field 'hjb.core.jms-message-class' is

   - javax.jms.TextMessage